clarkevansteenderen/spede_sampler_R/README.md

 🐛 Species Y (spY) and species W (spW) would also be recorded as a merge, even though spW is a singleton (merge type II).

-🐛 The oversplitting ratio including singletons would be calculated as: the number of GMYC species/user-defined groups = 6/8 = 0.75.
-The oversplitting ratio excluding singletons would be: (GMYC species - singletons)/user-defined groups = (6-1)/8 = 0.63.
+🐛 The splitting ratio including singletons would be calculated as: the number of GMYC species/user-defined groups = 6/8 = 0.75.
+The splitting ratio excluding singletons would be: (GMYC species - singletons)/user-defined groups = (6-1)/8 = 0.63.
 Since these values are less than the expected value of 1 (where there is no oversplitting), one can conclude that the GMYC is undersplitting species, or "merging" user-defined groups.
 In other words, the user has likely overestimated the number of species in their dataset.

 🐛 The overall percentage match, including singletons = Σ (y) + Σ (singletons)/( Σ (y) + Σ (n) + Σ (singletons) ) = (3 + 1)/(3 + 2 + 1) = 0.67.
 Excluding singletons, the percentage match = Σ (y)/( Σ (y) + Σ (n) ) = 3/(3 + 2) = 0.6.
 This suggests that the inclusion of singletons resulted in a slightly inflated percentage match score.